Liverpool Lime Street railway station: Early expansion

 Lime Street station was a near-instant success with the railway-going public.
 Within six years of its opening, the rapid growth of the railways had necessitated the expansion of the original station.
 An early plan for the enlarged station would have involved the erection of an iron roof, similar to that found at Euston station (pre-1960s rebuilding) in London, which was a ridge roof supported by iron columns.
 However, a different proposal quickly gained the approval of the station committee.
 A single curved roof was produced by a collaborative effort; designed and load tested by engineer Joseph Locke, with construction contracted to iron founder Richard Turner, and the work checked by engineer William Fairbairn and manufacturer John Kennedy.
-The expansion work was performed at a cost of £15,000 and was completed during 1849, by which time the noted architect William Tite had also been involved.
+The expansion work was authorised by the Lime Street (Liverpool) and Crewe Stations Extensions Act 1847 (10 & 11 Vict. c. ccxxviii), and performed at a cost of £15,000 and was completed during 1849, by which time the noted architect William Tite had also been involved.
 Meanwhile, during 1845, the L&MR had been absorbed by its principal business partner, the Grand Junction Railway (GJR); the following year the GJR became part of the London and North Western Railway.
 Amongst the features which date back to the 1846–1849 rebuild of the station are a group of four columns which adjoin former Platform 1, they have been attributed to engineer Edward Woods.

 By 1857, a pair of granite columns had been erected outside the station entrance; over time, these had become known as the "Candlesticks".
 During 1867, further expansion of Lime Street station was required to cope with operational demands; changes included the present northern arched train shed.
 Designed by William Baker and Francis Stevenson (Note: William Baker was the L&NWR's chief engineer at the time of the northern roof construction.
 Stevenson, who was Baker's assistant engineer at the time of the construction, succeeded Baker as the L&NWR's chief engineer upon Baker's death in 1878.) the train shed featured a span of 200 ft, leading to it being recognised as the largest such structure in the world at the time.
 It was also the first train shed in which iron was used throughout.
 During 1879, a second parallel southern train shed was completed, which had been designed by Stevenson and E.W.
 Ives.
-This second train shed featured dry construction techniques, while each bay reportedly took only three days to build.
-(Note: E.W.
-Ives' (Edward William Ives) method was later applied to the design and construction of the Liverpool Overhead Railway.)
+This second train shed featured dry construction techniques, (Note: That is, without the use of mortar.) while each bay reportedly took only three days to build.
+(Note: Edward William Ives' method was later applied to the design and construction of the Liverpool Overhead Railway.)
+A further expansion required the acquisition of the site of St Andrew's Church in Renshaw Street, causing the church to relocate and be rebuilt in 1893.